Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/introduction.rst

 Constraints
 ===========

-It is imperative to understand that the Blender Constraints generally do not work inside the BGE.
+It is imperative to understand that the Blender constraints generally do not work inside the BGE.
 This means interesting effects such as *Copy Rotation* are unavailable directly.

 Your options include:

 - :doc:`Parenting </editors/3dview/object/properties/relations/parents>` -- But not Vertex Parenting.
 - :doc:`Rigid Body Joint </rigging/constraints/relationship/rigid_body_joint>` --
-  This is the one Constraint that you can set up through the UI that works in the BGE.
+  This is the one constraint that you can set up through the UI that works in the BGE.
   It has several options, and can be very powerful -- see ITS page for a detailed description and demo blend-file.
-  Do not forget that you can loop through objects using ``bpy`` instead of clicking thousands of times to set up chains of these Constraints.
+  Do not forget that you can loop through objects using ``bpy`` instead of clicking thousands of times to set up chains of these constraints.
-- Rigid Body Joints on-the-fly --
+- Rigid body joints on-the-fly --
   You can add/remove them after the BGE starts by using ``bge.constraints.createConstraint()``.
   This can be good either to simply automate their setup, or to truly make them dynamic.
   A simple demo can be viewed in: `BGE-Physics-DynamicallyCreateConstraint.blend